-This is the ultimate guide to choosing the best metal detector in 2021.
+This is the ultimate guide to choosing the best metal detector of 2023.

 In this comprehensive guide I’ll cover:

-- Differences of detectors for the various intended use
+- Differences of metal detectors for the various intended use

 - Common metal detector features